openplans/shareabouts-website/index.markdown

 About OpenPlans
 ----------------
-OpenPlans provides product support, training, and custom development for our civic engagment and participatory planning tools.
+OpenPlans provides product support, training, and custom development for civic engagement and participatory planning tools.
 Find our more about our work at [openplans.org](http://openplans.org/civicworks).